xernobyl/formbricks_worktrial/design_doc.md

 Huma’s OpenAPI-first approach is a big win here.
 OpenAPI is extremely useful, but keeping specs and code in sync manually is painful.
 Having this built into the framework feels like the right trade-off.

+After a brief discussion I ended up going with the RAW go approach.

 ---

 ### Database